 “How can anyone compare Liv Live to Guy Talk?
 They don’t even belong on the same planet.”

-“How do the dog food people expect you to handle this problem?”
+“Okay.
+So, how do the bean counters expect you to handle this problem?”